• Skip to primary navigation

 And that’s fine.
 It’s still fun to me, and feels like a hobby that I love and get to spend all day on.
 So I don’t even mind when I wake up thinking about “work.”

-But if I didn’t maintain my real hobbies that are completely unrelated to this blog – like getting outside to hike and ski, taking a trip that I don’t even write about, baking cookies, and playing the Brazilian martial of capoeira – then I would probably lose my mind.
+But if I didn’t maintain my real hobbies that are completely unrelated to this blog – like getting outside to hike and ski, taking trips that I don’t even write about, baking cookies, and playing the Brazilian martial of capoeira – then I would probably lose my mind.

 The author of this travel blog on a hike in Alaska, with a glacier in the background. ©KettiWilhelm2019